Mercury’s stars shine brighter as they knock off Storm

 The Storm entered Friday’s game at Phoenix Suns Arena knowing it had to contain Brittney Griner and Skylar Diggins-Smith to have any chance of upsetting a short-handed Mercury team without WNBA great Diana Taurasi.

-Griner and Diggins-Smith combined to outscore the Storm stars by 14 points, which proved to be the difference in Seattle’s 85-77 loss that snapped its three-game winning streak.
+Griner and Diggins-Smith combined to outscore the Storm stars — Breanna Stewart, Jewell Loyd and Sue Bird — by 14 points, which proved to be the difference in Seattle’s 85-77 loss that snapped its three-game winning streak.

-Jewell Loyd finished with 16 points and led a balanced scoring attack for the Storm, which had all five starters score in double figures.
+Loyd finished with 16 points and led a balanced scoring attack for the Storm, which had all five starters score in double figures.

-Breanna Stewart had 15 points and 13 rebounds, Katie Lou Samuelson tallied 14 points while Mercedes Russell had 12 points and Sue Bird 10.
+Stewart had 15 points and 13 rebounds, Katie Lou Samuelson tallied 14 points while Mercedes Russell had 12 points and Bird 10.

 Still, Seattle was no match for Griner (29 points and 15 rebounds) and Diggins-Smith (26 points and six assists).
 No other Mercury player scored more than eight points.